obsidianmd/obsidian-developer-docs/en/Themes/App themes/Submit your theme.md

 After you submit, your theme is reviewed automatically and the directory shows guidance for anything that needs to be corrected.
 To address feedback, update your repository and publish a new GitHub release with an incremented version.

-You can edit the description and select **Publish** at any time, but your theme won't be installable from within Obsidian until the automated review passes.
+You can edit the description and select **Publish** at any time, but your theme won't be installable from within Obsidian until any errors from the automated review are resolved.

 ## Next steps